 This soup fed four hungry people and left a quart of leftovers.
 Please preheat your oven to 425 degrees.
 I do not put any oil on my raw turkey breast.
 I do salt and pepper the top generously.
 Place in oven at 425 degrees for 15 minutes.
 Then turn the oven down to 375 degrees.
 Cook until the internal temperature is 160 degrees and let it rest until it reaches 170 degrees.
 You want it fully cooked.
 When done remove the skin ( cook with skin on for flavor and to prevent burning).
 Let cool and tear into pieces for soup.

 Next, I took the stem out of the baby kale and chopped it into bite size pieces.
-I add the kale, canned green chilies, chili powder, garlic, cumin, oregano, and salt & pepper to the soup.
+I added the beans, kale, canned green chilies, chili powder, garlic, cumin, oregano, and salt & pepper to the soup.
 I also added frozen stock I had in the freezer.
 I put the soup on simmer until the kale is soft and the flavors mix.

 The soup has viscousness due to the Kombu seaweed!
 I usually add hot sauce of some sort to my food.
 I recommend Tabasco or fermented pepper sauce.
 Enjoy!